 I qualified with a First Class Honours degree in Occupational Therapy.

 In January 2015 I became a Fellow of the Higher Education Academy.

-My area of specialism is within forensic psychiatric settings, where I have worked in both high and low levels of security and within a psychiatric rehabilitation setting.
+I have worked in a variety of different clinical settings.
+I became a senior specialist Occupational Therapist in forensic mental health, which is where I worked for a number of years after qualifying.
+I have worked in both high and low levels of security and within a psychiatric rehabilitation setting.

 I am part time lecturer and part time clinician.
 I work the latter part of the week in community mental health.
 I have experience of working in Early Intervention in Psychosis (EIP) and in general community mental health.